Resource curse: Democracy and human rights

-The Center for Global Development argues that governance in resource rich states would be improved by the government making universal, transparent, and regular payments of oil revenues to citizens, and then attempting to reclaim it through the tax system, which they argue will fuel public demand for the government to be transparent and accountable in its management of natural resource revenues and in the delivery of public services.
+The Center for Global Development argues that governance in resource-rich states would be improved by the government making universal, transparent, and regular payments of oil revenues to citizens and then attempting to reclaim it through the tax system, which they argue will fuel public demand for the government to be transparent and accountable in its management of natural resource revenues and in the delivery of public services.

-One study finds that "oil producing states dependent on exports to the USA exhibit lower human rights performance than those exporting to China".
+One study found that "oil producing states dependent on exports to the USA exhibit lower human rights performance than those exporting to China".
 The authors argue that this stems from the fact that US relationships with oil producers were formed decades ago, before human rights became part of its foreign policy agenda.

-One study finds that resource wealth in authoritarian states lower the probability of adopting Freedom of Information (FOI) laws.
-However, democracies that are resource-rich are more likely than resource-poor democracies to adopt FOI laws.
+One study found that resource wealth in authoritarian states lowers the probability of adopting freedom of information laws.
+However, democracies that are resource-rich are more likely than resource-poor democracies to adopt such laws.

 One study looking at oil wealth in Colombia found "that when the price of oil rises, legislators affiliated with right-wing paramilitary groups win office more in oil-producing municipalities.
 Consistent with the use of force to gain power, positive price shocks also induce an increase in paramilitary violence and reduce electoral competition: fewer candidates run for office, and winners are elected with a wider vote margin.
 Ultimately, fewer centrist legislators are elected to office, and there is diminished representation at the center."

 A 2018 study in International Studies Quarterly found that oil wealth was associated with weaker private liberties (freedom of movement, freedom of religion, the right to property, and freedom from forced labor).

-Research by Nathan Jensen indicates that countries that have resource wealth are considered having greater political risk for foreign direct investors.
+Research by Nathan Jensen indicates that countries that have resource wealth are considered to have a greater political risk for foreign direct investors.
 He argues that this is because leaders in resource-rich countries are less sensitive to being punished in elections if they take actions that adversely affect foreign investors.
+Countries with higher natural resource export share show a correlation between receiving Foreign direct investment and decreasing democracy index, while this correlation is opposite for countries with low natural resource export share.